Barassi Line

 In the 1980s, state leagues and competitions began expanding beyond the Barassi Line, with varying levels of success and financial support.
 Four clubs in the Australian Football League (AFL), the elite Australian rules competition, currently compete beyond the line: Sydney Swans (relocated 1982), Brisbane Lions (formed 1996), Gold Coast Suns (2009), and Greater Western Sydney Giants (2010).
-The Brisbane Bears (1987–1995) also competed in the league before merging to form the Lions.
+The Brisbane Bears (1987–1996) also competed in the league before merging to form the Lions.
 In rugby league, the only current National Rugby League (NRL) club based beyond the line is the Melbourne Storm (formed 1997).
 Defunct rugby league teams include the WA Reds (1995–1997) and Adelaide Rams (1997–1998).
+The NRL also extends into neighbouring New Zealand which is a source of players and supporters across the NRL competition.
 The Super Rugby club Western Force (formed 2005) is currently the only professional rugby union team beyond the line, following the dissolution of the Melbourne Rebels (2009–2024).
-Active expansion bids include Cairns (AFL) and Perth (NRL).
+The NRL also uses its annual State of Origin series as a promotions vehicle on the AFL side of the Barassi Line.
+Active expansion bids include Cairns (AFL) and Perth (NRL) and Papua New Guinea (NRL).

-The Barrassi Line is regarded as globally unique and arguably Australia's "strongest sociogeographic dividing characteristic".
+The Barassi Line is regarded as globally unique and arguably Australia's "strongest sociogeographic dividing characteristic".
 Most other sports are unaffected by the divide; for example, cricket has maintained broad national popularity, while soccer is also popular throughout Australia.
+In the 2020s the Barassi Line is a division line separating areas across Australasia, as distinct from Australia alone, as the NRL derives its players, supporters and sponsorship collectively from Australia, New Zealand, Papua New Guinea and the Pacific countries.